Worst Directors List

 Outstandingly Bad: Women in Love (1969)

-Opinion: No Worst Directors List can be complete without including the madman from Britain: Ken Russell.
+Opinion: No Worst Directors list can be complete without including the madman from Britain: Ken Russell.
 This guy is the worst, and his movies are stupid and mindnumbingly boring.
-His film might start out okay, and then Ken found a way to sabotage it.
+His film might start out okay, and then, he found a way to sabotage it.
 If Altered States had been handled more professionally, it would have worked.
 But nope...he ruined everything for fun.
 At least, Ken Russell got it right for The Devils.